OrchidWarrior/mhr-cfw-go/README.md

 ### 3 - Configure

-Edit `config.json` with your settings:
+Edit `config.json` with your settings or ideally run `Setup Wizard` in the TUI:

 ```json
 {